CodeSolid/100-days-of-python/README.md

 # 100 Days of Python

-## Fork this repo.
-It's Open Source.
+## Use this repo as a template

-Here's how you might organize it for your 100 Days of Python Journey.
+We invite you to [use this repository as a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) for your 100 Days of Python Journey.
 Just remove this section and start editing the sections below this.

 ## My 100 Days of Python